-Quick—name a hot career path.
-If you answered “stagecoach guard,” then welcome to the new century, my recently unfrozen friend!
-If you said “programmer,” though, then you’re on the right track.
+Many of the most desirable career paths today revolve around the tech industry.
 People with coding skills command high salaries and have satisfying careers, so it’s natural to want to get in on the action.
-You can pick up the programming chops you need to be a top-flight developer at university coding bootcamps, such as the Georgia Tech Coding Boot Camp.
+You can pick up the hands-on training you need to be a top-flight developer at university coding bootcamps, such as the Georgia Tech Coding Bootcamp.

-We’ve put this guide together to give you all the critical info about Georgia Tech bootcamp and look at what you can expect to learn during your time at bootcamp, get a little info on the instructors you’ll meet while enrolled, and examine your expected costs.
-We’ll also find out what others are saying about Georgia Tech boot camp.
-Let’s hit it!
+We’ve put this guide together to give you all the most critical info about Georgia Tech bootcamps.
+In this article, you can learn what you can expect to learn during your time at Georgia Tech Coding Bootcamp online or in person, what the expected costs are, and what payment plans are available.
+You’ll also find out what others are saying about Georgia Tech bootcamps.

 Peachtree Corners, GA

 |Start Dates||Classes begin quarterly|

 |Class Time||Part-time program: 20 hours of class time per week |

 Full-time program: 9 hours of class time per week